ubercellogeek/LightningDbCache/README.md

 ### Multithreading and Multiple Processes

-Public methods on `LightningDbCache` are thread-safe.
+Public members of `LightningDbCache` are thread-safe.

 While it is possible, care should be taken when sharing a cache database between multiple processes.
 Some filesystems may not support memory-mapped files in a way that is compatible with LightningDb.
 For more in-depth reading on LightningDb's threading and multiple process support, see the [LightningDb Docs](http://www.lmdb.tech/doc/)